Ezzaldin97/online-store-pipeline/README.md

   - to setup the python virtual environment and install all dependancies run `make venv`
   - check <a href = "prefect/README.md">prefect README</a> to setup the blocks and dependancies before running the flow.
   - run the flow using `make run`
-6. the final tables will be created at online_store_data in [BigQuery](https://cloud.google.com/bigquery).
+6. the final tables will be created at online_store_data dataset in [BigQuery](https://cloud.google.com/bigquery).
 7. build the dashboard.